pktgen/Pktgen-DPDK/INSTALL.md

 Type 'help' at the 'Pktgen>' prompt to see the complete Pktgen command line commands.
 Pktgen uses VT100 control codes or escape codes to display the screens, which means your terminal must support VT100.

+#### Note:
-The Hyperterminal in windows is not going to work for Pktgen as it has a few problems with VT100 codes.
+`Hyperterminal in windows is not going to work for Pktgen as it has a few problems with VT100 codes.`

+## Quick comment on Pktgen modes

-Pktgen has a number of modes to send packets single, range, random, sequeue and PCAP modes.
+Pktgen has a number of modes to send packets single, range, random, sequence and PCAP modes.
 Each mode has its own set of packet buffers and you must configure each mode to work correctly.
 The single packet mode is the information displayed at startup screen or when using the 'page main or page 0' command.
 The other